Is your feline one of the smart cat breeds?

 Abyssinians, known for their sleek profiles and love of human contact, thrive on attention, enjoy the company of other animals, and form close bonds with their owners.
 They’re happiest when mentally stimulated, and love to please their owners.
 They’re also incredibly confident.
 Although they prefer to be the only cat in the household, they’ll still get along incredibly well with other pets.

-Bengal cats, with their distinctive, jaguar-like fur, are one of the best breeds of cat for animal lovers who want a four-legged friend which is intelligent and friendly, but still has a bit of a wild side – opt for a Bengal, and you’ll need plenty of room for play (they love to climb) and a good stash of toys (ideally ones which require a little more mental dexterity than your average stuffed toy mouse).
+Bengal cats, with their distinctive, jaguar-like fur, are one of the best breeds of cat for animal lovers who want a four-legged friend who is intelligent and friendly, but still has a bit of a wild side.
+Opt for a Bengal, and you’ll need plenty of room for play (they love to climb) and a good stash of toys (ideally ones which require a little more mental dexterity than your average stuffed toy mouse).

 Don’t be put off by Burmese cats’ haughty appearance – although these cats give the impression that they’re all too aware they’re the coolest cats on the block, they thrive on human attention and are incredibly loyal.
 A word of warning: although Burmese cats are one of the few species which can learn basic tricks, they’ve certainly got a wild side, and can quickly get up to mischief should they get bored.